Allison Langdon: Career

-In 2008, Langdon was appointed as the Friday presenter of Nightline, staying in this role until the axing of the program.
-Langdon continued as a fill-in presenter for Nine News through 2008.

-Also in 2008, Langdon released her first book; The Child Who Never Was: Looking for Tegan Lane, which examined the murder of newborn infant Tegan Lane by her mother Keli Lane.
+In 2008, Langdon released her first book; The Child Who Never Was: Looking for Tegan Lane, which examined the murder of newborn infant Tegan Lane by her mother Keli Lane.

-Langdon was a senior reporter in the Sydney newsroom, and continued to fill-in on Nine News bulletins, and Today.

 In February 2009, Langdon was criticised for her reporting in Marysville, Victoria, which had been devastated by the Black Saturday bushfires, and where 34 people had died.
 The town was sealed off as a crime scene, but Langdon and her camera crew helicoptered into the scene despite a police ban on entering the town.

 In 2011, she became a reporter on the Nine Network's 60 Minutes program.

-In December 2017, Langdon was appointed co-host of Weekend Today replacing Deborah Knight.
-She will also continue as a reporter on 60 Minutes and be a fill-in presenter on Nine News Sydney and Today.
+In December 2017, Langdon was appointed co-host of Weekend Today, replacing Deborah Knight.
+She continued to work as a reporter on 60 Minutes and a fill-in presenter on Nine News Sydney and Today.

 In November 2019, the Nine Network announced that Langdon will host Today with Karl Stefanovic from January 2020.

+In 2021, Langdon was announced as the host of the brand new Nine Network entertainment parenting program titled Parental Guidance.
+She returned to the show for a second season which premiered in 2023.

-In November 2022, Langdon was appointed as host of A Current Affair replacing Tracy Grimshaw from 2023.
+In November 2022, Nine Network announced that Langdon was appointed as the host of A Current Affair, replacing Tracy Grimshaw from 2023, with her role on Today taken over by Sarah Abo.

+At the Logie Awards of 2024, Langdon won Best News or Public Affairs Presenter for her work on A Current Affair.
+This was her first individual Logie.
+In her acceptance speech, Langdon acknowledged her late father-in-law Mike Willesee, the first presenter of A Current Affair.
+In 2025, she was nominated for an award for a Gold Logie owing to her work on A Current Affair and Channel 9's broadcast of the 2024 Paris Olympic Games.

 Personal life

-Langdon filed a stalking complaint against an admirer she alleges went too far, by sending her sexually explicit love letters.
-The admirer, who pleaded not guilty to the charges, and was banned from coming within 500 m of Langdon, or Channel Nine' studios in Sydney and he appeared in court on 22 June 2007.
+In June 2007, Langdon filed a stalking complaint against an admirer who sent her sexually explicit love letters.
+The admirer, who pleaded not guilty, was banned from coming within 500 m of Langdon, or Channel Nine's studios in Sydney.

-It was reported on 26 August 2007, that Langdon had announced her engagement to journalist Michael Willesee, Jr., son of former A Current Affair host Mike Willesee.
+In August 2007, Langdon announced her engagement to journalist Michael Willesee, Jr., son of former A Current Affair host Mike Willesee.
 Langdon and Willesee, Jr. married in 2008.
-The couple had a son in January 2017, followed by a daughter in March 2019.
+They have a son and a daughter.